-New super-specific medicines and new uses of existing drugs are changing the way rheumatoid arthritis (RA), psoriatic arthritis (PsA) and other inflammatory diseases are treated.
+Powerful new medicines and new uses of existing drugs are changing the way rheumatoid arthritis (RA), psoriatic arthritis (PsA) and other inflammatory diseases are treated.
 In the not-too-distant past, arthritis often meant joint deformity and disability, and even early death.
+Not anymore.

 Earlier diagnosis and advanced medicines have changed the landscape of arthritis treatment.
 As a result, people with arthritis are now living longer and healthier lives than ever before.

 “In the 1980s and 1990s, the goal was to control disease activity as much as we could, but now our goal is to treat these diseases aggressively early on to prevent progression, downstream consequences including heart risks and the need for surgery,” says Linda A. Russell, MD, an assistant attending physician at the Hospital for Special Surgery in New York City.

 There is no cure for RA, PsA or ankylosing spondylitis (AS).
 But by pairing the right disease-modifying antirheumatic drug (DMARD) with the right person and not being afraid to make changes, remission – no signs of active disease – is possible for many.
 There are three types of DMARDs: conventional DMARDs, biologics and targeted DMARDs.

 Conventional DMARDs are usually the first medicines used for inflammatory diseases like RA.
 As their name suggests, these drugs slow the disease down.
 They may be used together, with other types of DMARDs, with nonsteroidal anti-inflammatory drugs (NSAIDs) or with corticosteroids.
 Using two or three traditional DMARDs together (called combination therapy) was once common in RA treatment.